eclipse-bluechi/bluechi/doc/man/bluechi-controller.conf.5.md

 ## NAME

-bluechi.conf - Configuration file to bootstrap bluechi
+bluechi-controller.conf - Configuration file to bootstrap bluechi-controller

 ## DESCRIPTION

-The basic file definition used to bootstrap bluechi.
+The basic file definition used to bootstrap bluechi-controller.

 ## Format

-The bluechi configuration file is using the
-[systemd configuration file format](https://www.freedesktop.org/software/systemd/man/systemd.syntax.html).
+The bluechi-controller configuration file is using the [systemd configuration file format](https://www.freedesktop.org/software/systemd/man/systemd.syntax.html).
 Contrary to this, there is no need for the `\` symbol at the end of a line to continue a value on the next line.
 A value continued on multiple lines will just be concatenated by bluechi.
 The maximum line length supported is 500 characters.
 If the value exceeds this limitation, use multiple, indented lines.

-### **bluechi** section
+### **bluechi-controller** section

-All fields to bootstrap the bluechi manager are contained in the **bluechi** section.
-The following keys are understood by `bluechi`.
+All fields to bootstrap the bluechi controller are contained in the **bluechi-controller** section.
+The following keys are understood by `bluechi-controller`.

 #### **ManagerPort** (uint16_t)